isomerpages/moe-marisstellahigh/_cca/CCA (Primary)/Rockwall Climbing.md

-**To achieve the CCA’s goals, the following programmes are offered:**
+**To achieve the CCA’s goals, the following programmes are offered:**&nbsp;

-*   Comprehensive training programmes to prepare Marists for the GECKO Speed Climbing Competition and National Primary School Sport Climbing Championship 2018 P3 Learning for Life Programme (LLP)
+*   Comprehensive training programmes to prepare Marists for National Primary Schools Sport Climbing Championship

 *   Inter-school Invitational Boulder Carnivals

-*   Inter-CCA Learning Exchanges
-*   VIA Projects

-**Marists are given the opportunities to participate in the following competitions:**
+**Marists are given the opportunities to participate in the following competitions:**&nbsp;

 *   National Primary School Sport Climbing Championship